 The IntelliJ plugin for StrataCode supports the most important features which make IntelliJ so powerful for Java programmers.
 These features are supported on all of the major StrataCode language formats: .sc, .scj, .schtml, and sct.
-IntelliJ plugins are easy to create for Parselets-based languages because all features are moved down to the lowest-level possible - i.e. contained in base classes for specific types of nodes which can be shared or customized as needed for each language element.
+IntelliJ plugins are fairly easy to create for Parselets-based languages because features are moved down to the lowest-level possible - i.e. contained in base classes for specific types of nodes which can be shared or customized as needed for each language element.

 - Download the sc4idea.jar file

 - Go to IntelliJ's Preferences, Plugin tab and choose "Install from disk"

 Create a directory inside of your ~/IdeaProjects for the project called scTestProject and inside of that a bundles directory.
 Inside of "bundles" check out the git repositories for the coreFramework: